cetteup/joinme.click-launcher/README.md

 ### Registering URL handlers

-Before you launch games based on URLs, the launcher need to register as a URL handler for the supported URL protocols.
+Before you can launch games based on URLs, the launcher need to register as a URL handler for the supported URL protocols.
 In order to do this, simply run the launcher once after download.
 It will check which of the supported games are installed and register itself as a URL handler for each one it finds.
 After registering, the launcher shows the result for each supported game.